alonfigue/crud-nodejs-postgre/README.md

 ![image](https://user-images.githubusercontent.com/65868683/155350839-46dde835-c18b-4a8c-b4b1-ef7a4fa1db3b.png)

-(the information shown here is not real).
+(the information shown here is not real, its only purpose is to ilustrate the functionality of the app).